-The Trustees are aware that inflation is running at around 10% and this could increase in the current economic climate.
+The Trustees are aware that inflation is running significantly above the Bank of England target rate of 2%.
 The Academy Trust has a robust financial plan that can be adapted to meet cost pressures as and when they arise.

 Cyber Security